About the Coronavirus Pandemic (Updated November 21, 2020)

 We continue to organize In-Car activities.
 These activities involve meeting for parades, scenic drives, race track events, etc. Participants remain in their cars during most of the events and wear face masks with strict social distancing to maintain safety.

 In September, we started Outdoor activities with strict COVID-19 protocols in place.
-We have several exciting outdoor events on our calendar.
 Click on the Events menu item to view them.

 When Will We Resume Conventional In-Person Social Activities?